-- The General Data Protection Regulation (GDPR) 2018 - The Data Protection Act (DPA) 2018. - The Protection of Freedoms Act 2012 - Guidance published by the Information Commissioner's Office - Protection of biometric information of children in schools and colleges DfE March 2018 - Information Sharing Advice for Practitioners DfE July 2018.
+- The General Data Protection Regulation (GDPR) 2018 - The Data Protection Act (DPA) 2018. - The Protection of Freedoms Act 2012 - Guidance published by the Information Commissioner's Office - Information Sharing Advice for Practitioners DfE July 2018.

-18. Links with Other Policies
+17. Links with Other Policies